kre-tikaa/cisco_cyber_threat_management_course_projects/Module3_Threat_Intelligence/README.md

-# Module 3: Threat Intelligence
+#🛡️ Cisco Module 3: Threat Intelligence - Lab Projects

 This folder contains completed lab assignments for **Module 3: Threat Intelligence** from the Cisco Cyber Threat Management course.
 These labs explore how to evaluate cybersecurity reports, research vulnerabilities (CVEs), and investigate potential malware using threat intelligence platforms.